cosmic-knowledge/docs/docs/terminology.md

 # Terminology

-After much deliberation; I decided to root the terminology from the taxonomy of astronomy.

 Away with documents, groups, and pages!
-Definition resolution will be much more clear with reduced definition overloading...
+Terminology is rooted from the taxonomy of astronomy.
+This should make naming easier...

 ## Terms